 Carotid Intima-Media Thickness (CIMT)

 Atherosclerosis is a condition in which fatty material collects along the walls of the arteries.
 This fatty material thickens, hardens (forms calcium deposits), and may eventually block the arteries.
-Doctors can use the CIMT as an ultrasound test that is being recommended by the American Heart Association and the American College of Cardiology to screen for heart disease in apparently healthy individuals ages 45 or greater.
+CIMT is an ultrasound test recommended by the American Heart Association and the American College of Cardiology to screen for heart disease in apparently healthy individuals ages 45 or greater.
 The CIMT assesses the lining of the artery and determines if there is a plaque buildup.

-The carotid arteries provide a “window” to the coronary arteries and CIMT is an independent predictor of future cardiovascular events, including heart attacks, cardiac death, and stroke.
+As the carotid arteries provide a “window” to the coronary arteries, CIMT is an independent predictor of future cardiovascular events, including heart attacks, cardiac death and stroke.

 Individuals with the following risk factors for vascular disease should ask their doctor about CIMT: